If the names Lizzie Borden or Count Dracula give your spine a few pleasant tingles, you may be part of the growing trend

 I love the usual attractions, the museums and artwork and funky neighborhoods of a new city I’m visiting, but I’m also curious about the past and, inevitably, any city’s history will harbor an element of ghost history.

 My Dublin experience triggered a search for haunted attractions and paranormal tours.
-Here are the ones I've collected and would love to try whenever I get to these cities:
+Here are just a few of the ones I've collected and would love to try whenever I get to these cities:

 - The Ghosts & Legends of Old Town by McGhee’s Ghost Tours of Prague sounds intriguing, with its “stories of death and betrayal, dark arts and demonic visions.”

 - The Market Ghost Tour will take you around this Seattle Market, which once housed the city’s first mortuary, a cemetery and a brothel.

 - Since the city is one of the most haunted in the US, any of these Savannah ghost tours on offer would do me fine.

 Scared behind bars: haunted prisons and captive in the asylum

 All kinds of places can be haunted, but prisons make a popular choice for ghostly beings.
-Particularly before the days of more humane treatment of prisoners, many horrible and unexplained deaths happened within their walls.
+Particularly before society began treating prisoners more humanely, many horrible and unexplained deaths happened within prison walls.
 Here are some of the more famous “haunted institutions”.